Hillbillyer/Basic-Scripts/README.md

 These Scripts are for Ubuntu Machines:

-These Scripts are helpful if you are running LinuxGSM Game Servers:
+These Scripts are helpful if you are running LinuxGSM Game Servers:<br>
 [LinuxGSM Scripts](https://github.com/Hillbillyer/Basic-Scripts/tree/main/LinuxGSM-Scripts)